Protest fears stalk Hong Kong businesses as China threat looms

 "The way every single one of us acts, not only at work serving our customers but also outside work – on social media and in everyday life – impacts how we are perceived as a company.
 We have made very clear that we have zero tolerance for illegal activities," CEO Augustus Tang said.

-Demanding the reinstatement of the sacked head of the cabin crew association, Rebecca Sy, the Hong Kong Federation of Trade Unions called on Cathay Pacific, which is 30% owned by Air China, to put an end to the "white terror".
+Demanding the reinstatement of the sacked head of the cabin crew association, Rebecca Sy, the Hong Kong Federation of Trade Unions called on Cathay Pacific, which is 30% owned by Air China <601111.SS>, to put an end to the "white terror".

 "THERE'D BE BLOWBACK"